-

 Bisons march back from 6-run deficit to win in extras

 Lipscomb baseball had their first midweek game of the season, against Evansville, on February 18.
-It was a rollercoaster that eventually ended on a high, as the Bisons staged a thrilling comeback in the bottom of the ninth, to win 11-10 in overtime.
+It was a rollercoaster that eventually ended on a high, as the Bisons staged a thrilling comeback in the bottom of the ninth, to win 11-10 in extra innings.
 The Bisons started off strong, leading the Aces 3-1 by the end of the second inning.
 Energy was high in the dugout as the Bisons held their lead until the sixth inning.
 Redshirt sophomore right-handed pitcher Tanner Lyne started for the Bisons and had two 1-2-3 innings, facing off against just three batters in the third and fourth innings.
-The Aces managed to rally in the sixth…
+The Aces managed to rally in the…

 Lipscomb women’s basketball graduate student guard Jalyn Holcomb has had a fantastic February.
 Only two weeks into the month, she’s clinched two all-time records for the women’s team.
 Holcomb is now not only Lipscomb women’s leading three-point scorer, but also the women’s all-time Division 1 leading scorer as well.
 She’s made 216 three-point shots and scored 1,412 points overall.
 She is also now the leader in percentages for both field goal and three-point accuracy for the Lady Bisons, with a career high of 30 points in one game.
 The 5’9″ guard clinched her first record against West Georgia on Feb.
 5. She made a three-point shot with 4:11 left in…